-- k.
-Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles or the deposit is less than \$100). - I. Trace the actual deposit per the bank statement to the general ledger.
+- 11. Select two deposit dates for each of the five bank accounts selected for SAUP #7 and obtain supporting documentation such that: - a.
+Observe that receipts are sequentially pre-numbered; - b.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip; - c.
+Trace the deposit slip total to the actual deposit per the bank statement; - d.
+Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles or the deposit is less than \$100); and - e.
+Trace the actual deposit per the bank statement to the general ledger.